core-wg/href/draft-ietf-core-href.md

 6. Return the sections in the buffer as the resolved CRI.

-# Relationship between CRIs, URIs and IRIs
+# Relationship between CRIs, URIs, and IRIs

 CRIs are meant to replace both [Uniform Resource Identifiers (URIs)](#RFC3986) and [Internationalized Resource Identifiers (IRIs)](#RFC3987)